wazo-platform/wazo-doc/source/cti_client/cti_client.rst

 * `Server` is the IP address of the server.
 * `Backup server` is the IP address of the backup server.
 * `Port` is the port on which xivo-ctid is listening for connections. (default: 5003)
-* `StartTLS` is used to specify that a secure connect should be used
+* `STARTTLS` is used to specify that a secure connect should be used

 .. note::

-   To use StartTLS, the server needs to be configured to :ref:`accept encrypted connection <ctid-encryption>`.
+   To use STARTTLS, the server needs to be configured to :ref:`accept encrypted connection <ctid-encryption>`.

 Handling callto: and tel: URLs